Bz14/A2SV_Golang_Learning_Track/Task3/library_management/docs/documentation.md

 A console application for managing library operations, including adding, borrowing, returning of a book and also members.

+## Project Structure

+The project is organized into several packages:

+- **main.go**: This is the entry point of the application.
+- **models/**: This package contains the data structures used in the application, including `Book` and `Member`.
+- **controllers/**: This package contains the `library_controller.go` file, which handles user input and controls the flow of the application.
+- **services/**: This package contains the `library_service.go` file, which provides the core functionality of the library management system, such as adding and removing books and members.

 ## Installation Instructions

 1. Clone the repository: